 The Yale NCSP curriculum is designed to enable Scholars to develop translational research skills and take an active role in bringing about positive change in health care for individuals, organizations, and communities.
 Rather than participating in classes primarily designed for students at Schools of Public Health or Policy, Yale's curriculum is specifically designed for NCSP Scholars.
-The curriculum is focused on four core areas of study, and supplemented with a number of complementary seminars and skill building opportunities.
+The curriculum is focused on four areas of study, and supplemented with a number of seminars and skill building courses.
 All courses and seminars are conducted in a small group setting that encourages Scholar interaction with faculty and guest speakers.
-Upon successful completion of the curriculum and a thesis requirement, Scholars are awarded a Master of Health Sciences (MHS) degree from Yale University.
+Upon successful completion of the curriculum and a thesis requirement, Scholars have the option of receiving a Master of Health Sciences (MHS) degree from Yale University.